implicit89/screen-prompt/README.md

     `npm run rebuild-sharp`.

 4.  **Configure AI Service Provider & API Keys:**
     Configuration of your chosen AI Service Provider (OpenAI, Google Gemini, or a Local Server like Ollama) is primarily managed through the **in-app Settings page**.
-This is the recommended method, jump to the next section on running the application if you plan on doing this.
+This is the recommended method, jump to the next section on running the application first if you plan on doing this.
 The `.env` file method is secondary and can be used for initial fallback, especially for OpenAI and Gemini API keys.

     *   **Using the In-App Settings Page (Recommended):**
         Access the Settings page via the application menu (File > Settings or Screen Prompt > Settings on macOS) or by pressing `CmdOrCtrl+,`.
 This is the most comprehensive way to set up your AI provider.